Damaged Crown

 -Diagnosis to see if there are any cavities or decay that has formed on the tooth surface

-1) If the crown has dislodged and there area no cavities present, the crown can be permanently cemented again if the integrity of the margins are intact.
+1) If the crown has dislodged and there are no cavities present, the crown can be permanently cemented again if the integrity of the margins is intact.

-2) If the tooth has decay, decay must be removed and a new filling material placed.
-This changes the structure of the tooth and new porcelain dental crown will need to be made.
+2) If the tooth has decay, the decay must be removed and a new filling material placed.
+This changes the tooth’s structure, and a new porcelain dental crown will need to be made.

-3) A replacement filling will typically be completed for teeth that are missing a filling.
+3) A replacement filling will typically be completed for teeth missing a filling.